girke-lab/signatureSearchData/README.md

-# _signatureSearchData_ - Reference Data for Large-Scale Gene Expression Signature Searching
+# _signatureSearchData_ - Reference Data for Gene Expression Signature Searching

 # Introduction

 The `signatureSearchData` package provides access to the reference data used by the associated `signatureSearch` software package.
-The latter allows to search with a query gene expression signature a database of treatment signatures to identify cellular states with similar expression responses (connections).
+The latter allows to search with a query gene expression signature (GES) a database of treatment GESs to identify cellular states sharing similar expression responses (connections).
 This way one can identify drugs or gene knockouts that induce expression phenotypes similar to a sample of interest.
 The resulting associations may lead to novel functional insights how perturbagens of interest interact with biological systems.

-Currently, `signatureSearchData` includes gene expression data from the CMap (Connectivity Map) and LINCS (Library of Network-Based Cellular Signatures) projects that are largely based on drug and genetic perturbation experiments performed on variable numbers of human cell lines.
-In `signatureSearchData` these data sets are preprocessed as needed by the gene expression signature search (GESS) algorithms implemented and used by `signatureSearch`.
-The preprocessed data types include but are not limited to normalized gene expression values (_e.g._ intensity values), log fold changes (LFC) and Z-scores, P or FDR values for DEG calls, rankings based on selected preprocessing routines or sets of top up/down-regulated DEGs.
+Currently, `signatureSearchData` includes GES data from the CMap (Connectivity Map) and LINCS (Library of Network-Based Cellular Signatures) projects that are largely based on drug and genetic perturbation experiments performed on variable numbers of human cell lines [@Lamb2006-du; @Subramanian2017-fu].
+In `signatureSearchData` these data sets have been preprocessed to be compatible with the different gene expression signature search (GESS) algorithms implemented in `signatureSearch`.
+The preprocessed data types include but are not limited to normalized gene expression values (_e.g._ intensity values), log fold changes (LFC) and Z-scores, p-values or FDRs of differentially expressed genes (DEGs), rankings based on selected preprocessing routines or sets of top up/down-regulated DEGs.

 The CMap data were downloaded from the [CMap project site](https://portals.broadinstitute.org/cmap/) (Version build02).
 The latter is